MerosCrypto/Meros/docs/RPC/Eventual/Personal.md

 ### `send`

 `send` creates and publishes a Send using the Wallet on the Node.
-It takes in a variable amount of objects, each as follows:
+It takes in an array, with a variable length, of objects, each as follows:
 - Destination Address (string)
 - Amount (string)

 The result is a string of the hash.

 ### `data`